mrparracho/mlx-week-6/README.md

 pip install -r requirements.txt
 ```

-3. The QWEN 7B model and CNN/DailyMail dataset will be automatically downloaded on first run.
+3. The Qwen2.5-0.5B model and CNN/DailyMail dataset will be automatically downloaded on first run.

 ## Usage